-New Norfolk is a mid-sized suburb in Tasmania within the Derwent Valley local government area (postcode 7140).
-With a population of 6,037, the suburb has an established demographic with a median age of 40.
+New Norfolk is a moderately sized suburb in Tasmania within the Derwent Valley local government area (postcode 7140).
+The area has roughly 6,037 residents and an established family demographic, with a median age of 40.
 Households earn a median income of $58K per year, with an average household size of 2.4 people.
+Recent annual estimates show population movement staying broadly stable across the broader catchment, with population growth running at +0.7% year-on-year at the LGA level.
+TAS employment has moved -0.3% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+TAS also had 19 Commonwealth-backed major projects under construction, 0 underway, and 16 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are technicians & trades, community & personal service, labourers.
+Employment in the area leans toward healthcare and construction.
 The top ancestries reported are English, Australian, Irish.

 New Norfolk is served by 4 schools, including 3 primary, 1 secondary.
 The average ICSEA score is 908, which is below the national average of 1,000.
 Public transport access includes 1 rail station, 25 bus stops.

-From an investment perspective, New Norfolk offers a gross rental yield of 5.6%, rated as high yield.
-Property prices sit below the state median ($480K/$750K), suggesting a potential value opportunity.
+On the investment side, New Norfolk shows a gross rental yield of approximately 5.1%, rated as high yield.
+Property prices sit below the state median ($480K/$750K), which can point to relative value.
 The price-to-income ratio of 8.3x is considered moderate.
 House prices have moved +2.7% year-on-year.
+Population growth of +0.7% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.